 A mesh network topology will support dynamic route determination, as well as redundant routing paths.
 Combined these enable dynamic routing that is “self healing” in the event that a given path (radio link) is disrupted and/or a routing node in the network fails.
 The mesh more easily adapts to the environment and can be simpler to deploy, as the mesh protocol typically includes automatic route determination and adaptation.

-A star with relay topology is simpler, and where flexibility and dynamic characteristics of the mesh are less important, may require fewer devise over all to support a given geographic area, especially where the area is large and devise are sparsely deployed.
+A star with relay topology is simpler, and where flexibility and dynamic characteristics of the mesh are less important, may require fewer devices over all to support a given geographic area, especially where the area is large and device are sparsely deployed.
 In contrast, the mesh may provide more cost efficient in high density deployments where environmental conditions are changing and/or network configuration changes frequently.

-See also https://mentor.ieee.org/802.24/dcn/13/24-13-0028-00-0000-draft-release-2-of-nistir-7761-2013-07-12-sgip-pap02wg-00009-pap2-v2.doc
+See also: https://mentor.ieee.org/802.24/dcn/13/24-13-0028-00-0000-draft-release-2-of-nistir-7761-2013-07-12-sgip-pap02wg-00009-pap2-v2.doc

 Global regulatory environment

-At the most basic level, spectrum usage is regulated by each and every country in the world, focused on those regulations which best support the individual country’s strategic interests.
+At the most basic level, spectrum usage is regulated by each and every country in the world, focused on those regulations that best support the individual country’s strategic interests.
 The United Nations, recognizing the importance of a common forum to negotiate spectrum issues, created the International Telecommunications Union (ITU), and within the ITU, created the ITU Radio Communications Sector (ITU-R) focused on radio spectrum issues.
 The ITU-R operates on a consensus basis, with national bodies participating in the process of creating recommendations for spectrum usage, appropriate technologies, and coexistence methodologies.
 While the participating national bodies are the primary voting members in the ITU-R, industry and standards organizations are also permitted to participate as sector members.
 IEEE is a sector member of the ITU-R.

 While each nation makes its own decisions about spectrum regulation, treaty obligations associated with participation in the United Nations process heavily influence the spectrum regulatory decision making of national bodies.
 Other factors supporting cooperation in spectrum regulations include common economic interests, the value of economies of scale enabled by coordinated spectrum usage, and the need to avoid interference from services operating in border areas.